thef4tdaddy/chastityOS/README.md

 ### ☁️ Import/Export JSON
 - Allow users to backup and migrate data manually between devices or browsers via JSON file import/export.

+### 🔗 Keyholder Linking
+- Generate a short code from Settings that your keyholder can enter to link accounts.

 ### 🔐 Authentication Options
 - Default anonymous sign-in (no setup required)
 - Optional upgrade to sign in with Google account